-Starting a conversation with complete strangers is not always something that everyone can adapt to.
+Networking with complete strangers is not always something that everyone can adapt to.
 This can cause a great deal of stress and anxiety if you are not comfortable with initiating conversations in a group of unfamiliar faces.
 However, this is very necessary to do if you want to advance both personally and professionally in whichever goals that you want to accomplish.
-Here are a few tips that can help you step out of your comfort zone and ease the burden of starting a conversation.
+Here are a few tips that can help you step out of your comfort zone and ease the burden of initiating a group conversation.

 You don’t necessarily have to use all the above tips nor do you have to use them in the exact sequence.
 Simply choose which ones are the most appropriate for the situations you find yourself in.
 What matters the most is that you use these tips to start a conversation on a positive upbeat tone.